The Calgary Police Service works hard to prevent gang-related crime and

 - Generally, gangs do not "advertise" with graffiti.

-- Gangs are usually involved in selling drugs, including crack cocaine, ecstasy, crystal meth and marijuana.
-Other crimes may involve credit card skimming and weapons-related offences.
+- Gangs are usually involved in selling drugs, including cocaine, ecstasy, crystal meth and marijuana.
+Other crimes may involve credit card skimming, violence and the use of weapons.

 - Gangs use violence to enhance their position and reputation to further their criminal enterprises.